chrispycrust/roam-bear-theme/README.md

         }
         ```
     - test on different browsers. firefox seems to make the fonts thicker instead of fine, also adds its own scrollbar which doesn't fit the theme
+    - changing hierarchy - it bothers me that reference links are bigger than the title "linked references" or unlinked references

 - ### adjustments for theme consistency
     - "All Pages" title - adjust table heading colours